arkatebi/genomewide-nucleosome-mapping/README.md

 ### Requirements
 * Matlab 2012b or greater
-* Specifically designed to run on NIH biowulf server
+* This toolset is specifically designed to run on NIH biowulf server

 ### Software Usage